-January 2018 marks 30 years since the decision was handed down by the U.S. Supreme Court.
-Join us on Wednesday, Jan.
-31, 2018 for the first Hazelwood Day of Action — a day to raise awareness about the Hazelwood decision, publicize its destructive legacy and focus on the need for New Voices legislation to protect student journalists' rights.
+This year, 2018, marks 30 years since the Hazelwood School District v.
+Kuhlmeier decision was handed down by the U.S. Supreme Court.
+The SPLC is leading the call throughout the year to raise awareness about the Hazelwood decision, publicize its destructive legacy and focus on the need for New Voices legislation to protect student journalists' rights.

 Journalism Education Association:

 National Council of Teachers of English: Stories about Hazelwood @ 30

 Show your support for efforts to reverse the effects of the Supreme Court's decision in

 Hazelwood School District v.
 Kuhlmeier.
 (Available in sets of 5, 10, 15 and 25 bracelets.)

 Download these images and use them when you share your censorship story on social media, or for flyers for your events.